These types of medications can reduce or prevent allergic reactions by counteracting the effects of histamine.

 - In children aged 6 to 12 years, a dose of 12.5 to 25 mg orally should be administered every 4 to 6 hours, without exceeding 150 mg per day.

-- Non-anticholinergic antihistamines should be considered first for the treatment of the allergic reaction (Beers criteria).
+- Non-anticholinergic antihistamines should be considered first to treat the allergic reaction (Beers criteria).
 The use of diphenhydramine in the acute treatment of severe allergic reactions may be appropriate.

 - The recommended dose is 50 mg orally, 30 minutes before bedtime.

-- Children under 12 years, the dose of 1 mg per kg 30 minutes before bedtime and should not exceed 50 mg per day.
+- For children under 12 years, the dose of 1 mg per kg 30 minutes before bedtime should not exceed 50 mg per day.

-- Children 12 years of age or older, the recommended dose is 50 mg orally 30 minutes before bedtime.
+- For children 12 years of age or older, the recommended dose is 50 mg orally 30 minutes before bedtime.

 - From 25 to 50 mg orally, every 4 hours as needed (syrup), without exceeding 150 mg per day.

-- Children under 12 years, safety and effectiveness have not been established.
+- For children under 12 years, safety and effectiveness have not been established.

-- Children 12 years old or older, the recommended dose is 25 to 50 mg orally every 4 to 6 hours, without exceeding 300 mg per day.
+- For children 12 years old or older, the recommended dose is 25 to 50 mg orally every 4 to 6 hours, without exceeding 300 mg per day.

 - Dosage of 25 mg orally every 8 hours initially, then 50 mg orally every 6 hours, without exceeding 300 mg per day.

-- Alternatively, from 10 to 50 mg intravenously at a rate not exceeding 25 mg per minute, the daily dose should not exceed 400 mg per day, 100 mg may also be administered intramuscularly.
+- Alternatively, from 10 to 50 mg intravenously at a rate not exceeding 25 mg per minute, the daily dose should not exceed 400 mg; 100 mg may also be administered intramuscularly.

-For adults and children 2 years and older, apply a thin layer of cream 3 or 4 times a day on the affected area.
+Apply a thin layer of cream 3 or 4 times a day on the affected area for adults and children two years and older.

-If the skin condition worsens or persists for more than 7 days, do not continue this medication without consulting your doctor or pharmacist.
+If the skin condition worsens or persists for more than seven days, do not continue this medication without consulting your doctor or pharmacist.

 The following side effects have been reported with the application of diphenhydramine treatment, many of these side effects can be controlled, and some disappear over time.